 Moreover, each participant was asked to delineate their exercise habits on two ARIC study visits — first at baseline, and then again after 6 years.
 The researchers then used this information to rate everyone’s levels of physical activity.

-Measuring the study participants’ exercise habits against the American Heart Association’s (AHA) recommendations, they were categorized as:
+Measuring the study participants’ exercise habits against the American Heart Association’s (AHA)

 - poor, if the individual did not typically exercise